Local Government Study

 History

-After 20 years, the residents of Bozeman have once again deemed a local government study review as necessary.
-This November, five individuals will be elected to serve on the study commission that will be tasked with reviewing the current city charter, engage with city staff, garner public input, and make recommendations on how to improve the effectiveness of our city government.
+After 20 years, the residents of Bozeman determined that a local government study review was necessary, and in November 2024, elected five study commissioners who are tasked with reviewing the current city charter, engaging with city staff, garnering public input, and making recommendations on how to improve the effectiveness of our city government.
 These recommendations will be placed on the 2026 ballot for residents to vote for adoption.

 Scope